Kmaev/tracepath_pipeline/README.md

   - USD HDAs (e.g., save and load USD scenes for collaboration)
 - Prototype **publishing system** (JSON-based) with:
   - Automated versioning of USD files with **comment tracking**
+### Trace Reset
+- Tool to edit and manage assets, sequences, shots, tasks, and published USD files with a staging and deletion system.
+- Display detailed dependency views of USD files and quickly inspect them in USDView.

 ---